jsconf/wwwtf.berlin/welcome/index.md

 When in doubt, or if you're not going to Alexanderplatz, The [BVG journey planner](http://www.bvg.de/index.php/en/index.html) is quite good, as are the route planning apps (see below).

 ### From TXL
 From Tegel Airport, the easiest way to get to Alexanderplatz is to take the "TXL" bus route that goes directly there.
-You'll need an AB ticket, which will cost €2.60 and is valid for the rest of your journey inside the AB zone.
+You'll need an AB ticket, which will cost €2.70 and is valid for the rest of your journey inside the AB zone, including transfers.

 **Don't forget to validate your ticket**

 Or, you can take a taxi, should be about €25 to Alexanderplatz.

 ### From SXF
 From Schönefeld Airport, you have the option of two different train connections.
 I recommend taking the regional train (not the S-bahn).
-You'll need an ABC ticket, which will cost €3.20 and is valid for the rest of your journey inside the ABC zone.
+You'll need an ABC ticket, which will cost €3.30 and is valid for the rest of your journey inside the ABC zone, including transfers.

 **Don't forget to validate your ticket**